Anti-Inflammatory Diet Plan →

 But if you want an all-natural spread with nothing additional, you don’t have to include anything else.
 It’s just as delicious either way!

-NOTE: If you like super creamy spreads, you should know that the texture is a bit grainy.
+Note: If you like super creamy spreads, you should know that the texture is a bit grainy.
 If you want it creamier, just blend in a bit of melted refined coconut oil or avocado oil.

 1. Toast the seeds.
 When the seeds are fully toasted, they’ll have a beautiful golden color and they’ll smell amazing!

-TIP: To help them toast evenly, stir the seeds at least once while they’re in the oven.
+Pro Tip: To help them toast evenly, stir the seeds at least once while they’re in the oven.

 overhead photo: raw sunflower seeds on baking sheet